conor-mccaffrey/pands-project2021/README.md

 ```

 The resulting outputs (each scatterplot was saved to a separate .png file for easier access) are shown below.
 In general, we can see the divergence between the setosa class and the virginica/versicolor class more clearly using scatterplots.
 In Plotly, outputs are generally displayed on a webpage however the output can be redirected to a file saved locally (21).

 ![scatPlotSWSL](https://i.imgur.com/Ck45AKO.png)

 As will be the theme for all these scatterplots, we can see differences here between the setosa class and the remaining two classes.
 The difference between versicolor and virginica is negligible.
 The sepal width of the setosa class is trending higher.
+This can be confirmed by analysing the accompanying histogram.

 ![scatPlotSLPW](https://i.imgur.com/lRVPm6e.png)